ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 For the majority of cases (the exceptions are irrelevant here), part of a floating-point number specifies an integer numerator.
 Let's call this `N`.
 Our numerator can go from `0` to `D - 1`, where `D` is a fixed power of 2.
 Together these give us a scale factor `t = N / D` in the range \[0, 1).

-The rest of the number is devoted to the sign (positive or negative) and an exponent, the latter being another integer that gives us a power of 2, for instance 2<sup>5</sup>.
+The rest of the number is devoted to the sign (positive or negative) and an exponent, the latter being another integer that gives us a power of 2, for instance 2<sup>-3</sup> or 2<sup>5</sup>.

-Putting these together, we decode our numbers by interpolating between neighboring powers&mdash;with exponents `p` and `p + 1`&mdash;using the scale factor: `result = 2^p * (1 + t)`.
+We decode our numbers by interpolating between neighboring powers&mdash;with exponents `p` and `p + 1`&mdash;using the scale factor: `result = 2^p * (1 + t)`.
 Notice that, if `t` were 1, we would be on the next power of 2.

 This can exactly represent some values, but will only approximate most.
 Any format is going to have such idiosyncracies.
-IEEE-754 happens to provide a lot of accuracy near 0 while also giving us exact integers all the way up to `2 * D`.
+IEEE-754 offers considerable accuracy near 0 while also giving us exact integers all the way up to `2 * D`.

 Lua offers us 64-bit floats, with rather generous 52-bit numerators and accompanying accuracy.
 On GPUs we are rarely so lucky, especially on mobile hardware, owing to concerns like bandwidth and memory.